Bark & Co Solicitors Privacy Notice

-This privacy notice was published on 25th May 2018 and last updated on that date.
+This privacy notice was published on 25th May 2018 and updated on 14 January 2021

 We continually review our privacy practices and may change this policy from time to time.
 When we do it will be placed on the website.